 Early Literacy Research

-This compilation by Saroj Ghoting includes links to research related to early learning and early literacy, including the areas of: Demographics, Brain Development and Child Development; Language Development; Books/Reading; The Five Practices; Effect of Media Viewing on Language Development; Bilingual Language and Learning; and Early Literacy for Children Who Are Deaf.
+This compilation by Saroj Ghoting includes links to research related to demographics, brain development, language development, books and reading, the Five Practices, electronic media, bilingual learning; and deafness.
 Each citation links to the full text of the article or study.
 Only articles and reports available freely in full text are included in this compilation.

 The Center on the Developing Child at Harvard University

 The mission of the Center on the Developing Child is to drive science-based innovation that achieves breakthrough outcomes for children facing adversity.
-Its online resource library offers videos, reports and working papers, presentations, and training modules, including many resources for laypeople.
+Its online resource library offers videos, reports, presentations, and training modules, including many resources for laypeople.
+Start with "What Is Early Childhood Development?
+A Guide to the Science."

 Bringing Literacy Home: An Evaluation of the Every Child Ready to Read Program (2017)

-Promising developments in library practice, including a focus on parent engagement, a broader range of programming, innovative use of space, and new roles for children's librarians, are the focus of this report by a team that studied implementation of Every Child Ready to Read 2nd edition in libraries.
+This report covers promising developments in library practice, including a focus on parent engagement, a broader range of programming, innovative use of space, and new roles for children's librarians.

 Valuable Initiatives in Early Learning that Work Successfully 2 (VIEWS2)

-A project of the Information School at the University of Washington, VIEWS2 explored the research-based idea that children progress faster when they are around adults who provide opportunities for them to develop early literacy concepts.
-This site is intended to help librarians, educators, parents, caregivers, and others increase the effectiveness of their read-alouds, storytimes, and daily interactions by adding simple behaviors that will have a large impact.
+A project of the Information School at the University of Washington, this site is intended to help librarians, educators, parents, caregivers, and others increase the effectiveness of their read-alouds, storytimes, and daily interactions by adding simple behaviors that will have a large impact.

 Supporting Parents in Early Literacy through Libraries